iModeljs-meets-AzureDT/windfarm-iot/README.md

 This directory exists to kick off a local backend.
 A local backend is required to animate the spinning turbines,
 - At the time of this commit, functionality prior to 2.9.0 does not support necessary API calls to transform turbines properly.

+### **6. model-animation**

+This directory contains the json file that describes the render schedule used to rotate the turbines.
+This file was generated programmatically using frontend code, exported, the manually edited to the correct format required by the [iModel.js SYNCHRO Schedule Importer](https://github.com/imodeljs/imodeljs/tree/master/test-apps/synchro-schedule-importer).
+The schedule must be imported into the iModel itself for the tiles to be updated correctly on the backend.